tobyglover/TOR/README.md

 Server must be started before any other components.
 Then, the Tor routers can be added and removed at will.
 Finally, so long as the Pathfinding Server and at least three Tor Routers are running, the Tor client can be run.

+## Local Full-System Setup

+To run all components locally for sanity-checks and testing, the `run_local.sh` and `kill_local.sh` may be used. `run_local.sh` spins up a pathing server, three routers, and a client on 127.0.0.1:7000.

 ## Tor Pathfinding Server Setup